qmtran/openstack-labs/lab-00/README.md

 | Private IP address | x.x.x.x  | x.x.x.x    | x.x.x.x   |

   0. Your instructor will provide you three public IP addresses.
     Edit this README.md file and add the public IP addresses for the appropriate hosts.

-    * You can make these changes in the github webpage or from your checkedout version.
-    * Make sure your changes are committed and pushed to github.com and then refresh the page.
+    :red_circle: TODO Pictures of editing a github file

   0. Record your instance's internal IP address in the table